 Most of us who’ve been to a few weddings have heard the words that are often shared...

 “Love is patient.
 Love is kind.
 It does not envy.
 It does not boast.
 It is not proud.
 It is not rude or self-serving.
 It keeps no records of wrongs.”

 Sounds beautiful, doesn’t it?
-(See more below)
+So calming.

-What I mean here is that most of us aren’t willing to jump into this without the commitment of others doing the same thing, right?
-Because then we’re the only ones doing it … and it won’t be fair ... and we’ll be taken advantage of.
+What I mean here is that most of us aren’t willing to jump into patience, kindness, and keeping no records of wrongs without the commitment of others doing the same thing, right?
+Because if we’re the only ones doing it ... it won’t be fair ... and we’ll be taken advantage of.
 And none of us are up for that.
 (And why should we be?)

 And there’s the answer, I think...

-Be what it is you want everyone else to be.
 Do what it is you want everyone else to do.

 A more enjoyable day for everyone.
 That's the goal.

 Want to talk through ideas on how to use our messages and ideas with your team?